 Q25.
 What is tally accounting?

 Ans.
-It is an accounting software used by small business and shops to manage routine accounting transactions.
+It is accounting software used by small businesses and shops to manage routine accounting transactions.

 Q26.
 What are fictitious assets?

 Ans.
 Fictitious assets are intangible assets and their benefit is derived over a longer period, for example, goodwill, rights, deferred revenue expenditure, miscellaneous expenses, preliminary expenses, and accumulated loss, among others.